hellolucient/cognition/README.md

 1. **Create conversation** in ChatGPT Mac app
 2. **Click "Share"** → Copy the share URL
 3. **Open URL in browser** → Click our bookmarklet
-4. **BOOM!** → Vanwinkle opens with your full conversation ready to submit
+4. **BOOM!** → vanwinkle opens with your full conversation ready to submit

 ### 🌐 **Works with Any ChatGPT Page:**
 - ✅ **Regular chat.openai.com conversations**